What to Do if Your Child Encounters an Animal or Human Bite

 It invariably happens to almost everyone.
 An overzealous toddler bites a friend.
 A scared dog bites an intrusive child.
 A curious boy catches a mouse and gets bitten.
 Many parents are naturally worried when this happens.
 Is my child going to catch rabies or some other strange disease?
-How do I keep the bite from getting infected?
+How do I keep the animal or human bite from getting infected?
 Should I go to the ER or page my doctor urgently?

 - Gently wipe away any dirt.